Symptoms: Cracking and Bleeding

 Areas around the joints, such as the knees and elbows, are areas that are more likely to have dry skin and more likely to crack and bleed because they are constantly moving and flexing during normal activities.
 Regular movements can cause the dry skin of the plaques to become stretched and lead to cracking.
 Rubbing, scratching, or scraping the skin can also cause plaques to crack and bleed4.

-How is cracking and bleeding due to psoriasis treated?
+How is severe cracking treated?

 There are two strategies for treating the cracking and bleeding of psoriasis plaques.
 The first is to treat the underlying condition that causes the plaques to form and grow.
 The second is to try to reducing scaling and apply as much moisture as possible to soften the skin because cracking usually occurs due to the very dry skin on the plaques.
 Softening the skin, especially on plaques around the joints, can make the skin more pliant and flexible and less prone to cracking2.